Too Late: Father & Son's Regret

 He didn't think there was anything wrong with Allen being rude to me.

-I had spent five years patiently caring for him using the most scientific parenting methods—only to raise a child like this.
+I had spent five years patiently caring for him, doing everything I could to follow the best parenting methods—only to raise a child like this.
 I stood up, my voice calm: "Allen, I'm your mother."

 "Vivian, kids say things without thinking.
 Don't take it to heart."